ctomkow/swITch/README.md

 A python program which allows you to push commands to network devices.
 It can then dump the output to a file for later analysis.

+I have decided to re-factor this code to work with Netmiko (work by Kirk Byers).
+Better to solve new problems instead of re-inventing the wheel.

 ### DEVICE SUPPORT

-* Cisco switches
+* See https://github.com/ktbyers/netmiko (Currently Cisco IOS and HP Procurve)

-* ~~HP switches~~ HP support is currently broken.
-I borked it when I fixed the # bug for Cisco's.
-I need to re-work some things.

-Note: the cDevice.py class (for Cisco devices) should work for many types of switches that behave similar to Cisco IOS.

-### KNOWN BUGS

-* ~~There is a known bug with expecting on '#'.
-If you have a hashtag anywhere in the config (e.g. port label, or HP 'show runn') then expect hits the delimiter and stops.
-Consequently you don't get the full output.
-I have branch open and I am working on fixing it.~~ Fixed for Cisco devices.
-Once I get filtering of VT100 codes for HP's, then the fix can be easily applied to them as well.
-* HP Procurves send VT100 control codes over the session.
-I need to filter this out.
-Otherwise pushing changes to HP's do work, but the output is all messed up.

 ### FUTURE DEVELOPMENT

-* I plan on creating more classes that support other devices like Dell, Juniper, etc.
-* I am also planning on creating an APC UPS class for managing APC UPS's over SSH.
-I found that cDevice.py works quite well for it however.
-* Multi-threading.
-I am planning to make this multi-threaded so it will be more efficient at pushing out changes to many devices at once.
 * Allowing to specify which section of config in the cli.config file gets pushed out to certain IP ranges.
 Then you can list all the config for various devices (e.g. multi-vendor devices).
-This will go well together with listing all the IPs in ip.list file.
-* ~~Add ability to check whether you automatically get enabled when logged in or not.
-Currently it expects to not be in enable when logged in.
-Then it goes into enable mode only if -e flag is set.~~
-* Enabling IP ranges using regex in ip.list
-* Enable the use of certificates so you don't need to rely on username and passwords sitting in a text file.
-* Proper display of program output.
-E.g. -v -vv -vvv
-* In general, better error handling.

 ### SETUP